Calling all brunchers!

 The weekend is approaching!

-While brunch sounds like it should be something kinda fancy, this quiche is ‘easy’ masquerading as ‘fancy.’
+While brunch sounds like it should be something kinda fancy and involved, this quiche is ‘easy’ masquerading as ‘fancy.’
 And better yet, it’s stealth health at it’s finest.
 You tricky quiche you.

 Let’s get cookin’!

 Say hello to my food processor (again).
 Have I mentioned how ridiculously awesome and revolutionizing this kitchen appliance is?!
 Yup.
 (See here, here, and here.)
 I can’t live without a food processor.
 You shouldn’t either.

 The food processor is what makes this quiche come together so quickly.
 Need to grate some zucchini?
 Put it through the food processor with the awesome grating attachment and with the wave of a magic wand (or the on button) it’s done.
 Need to chop up some onion and bell pepper into stealth health size?
 Insert the chopping blade and done!
-Need to grate a bunch cheese?
-Absolutely.
+Need to grate a bunch of cheese?
+Absolutely!
 Put the grating attachment back on, and you’ve got grated cheese almost instantaneously.
 And as an added bonus, the on/off button provides entertainment for the kiddos.
 Adult supervised of course.

 Then sit back, kick your feet up, and enjoy a morning cuppa something tasty.
 35 minutes later this beautiful quiche will welcome you to the weekend.
 Now how’s that for Saturday morning brunch goals? #fistbump

 Here’s to the weekend fellow brunchers!Print

 A deceptively easy and tasty gluten-free crustless zucchini bacon quiche.
 Perfect for breakfast, brunch, lunch, and even dinner!

 - 1 cup Pamela’s Baking and Pancake Mix (or regular all-purpose flour)

 - 1 teaspoon baking powder

 - 3–4 zucchinis grated (about 4 cups), I used 2 green zucchini and 1 yellow zucchini

 - 4 slices bacon, cooked and coarsely chopped

 - 1 large yellow onion, finely chopped*

 - 1/2 medium sized red bell pepper, seeds removed and finely chopped*

 - 1 1/3 cup Manchego cheese, grated